FrankStorbeck/otree/README.md

 conventionally drawn on the left.

 An `internal` node is any node of a tree that has child nodes.
-Similarly, an `external` node, `leaf` node, is any node that does not have child nodes.
+Similarly, an `external` node, or `leaf` node, is any node that does not have child nodes.

 The `height` of a node is the length of the longest downward `path` to a leaf from that node.
 The height of the root is the height of the tree.
 The `depth` of